jshodd/blog/content/home/about.md

 # Biography

 I am currently working as an operations engineer at M\*Modal.
 An average day at work can vary quite a bit.
-For example, One day I can be working on implementing a Prometheus monitoring system and experimenting with Kubernetes and Docker, while another I will be building a web application in Golang.
+For example, One day I can be working on implementing a Prometheus monitoring system and experimenting with Kubernetes and Docker, while another I will be building a web application in Go.
 Because of the topic of my work can be different every day, I am able to learn and experiment with a wide array of technologies and tools.
-Outside of work I enjoy exploring areas outside of those at work to find projects.
-Most recently I have taken up the book "Hacking: The Art Of Exploitation" to learn more about C, x86 assembly, and reverese engineering.
-Following this book I plan to move onto books such as Pracical Malware Analysis and Malware Analysts Cookbook.
+Outside of work I enjoy exploring a wide variety of topics ranging from amazon web services to graph based database systems like Neo4J.
+For a more complete description of what I do, be sure to check out my work experience and poject sections.